 11.3.5.
-The boxers are to shake hands at this point.
+The Boxers are to shake hands at this point.

 11.3.6.
-Both boxers exit the ring through their own corners and undergo a post bout medical.
+Both Boxers exit the ring through their designated corners and undergo a post-bout medical.

 11.3.7.
 Prizes are traditionally awarded at this point however this may take place in the ring.